vanillaSlice/the-mono/learning/development/README.md

 # Development

+Notes on books, courses, anything specifically to do with the development of software.

 ## Reading List

 - [ ] Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin